-• In depth knowledge gained during the course of five years helps the students to quickly acclimatize to the work environment when they join as trainees or JRF positionsin most of the research institutes/industries.

-• Helps the students to answer the questions with confidence in competitive examination and also in PhD interviews.

-• Gain enough knowledge to propose research ideas with guidance from the concerned subject teacher.

-• Develop practical skills along with their theory components, which helps in their Final year Project work and in research programmes when selected for various positions in both academic institutions and R & D programmes of industries.

-• Develop entrepreneurial skills with the help of skill-based courses and alumni interaction.

-• Effective communication and interactive skills developed for teaching the subject at graduate and postgraduate levels.

-• Overall goal is reached towards Professional Competence.
+- In depth knowledge gained during the course of five years helps the students to quickly acclimatize to the work environment when they join as trainees or JRF positions in most of the research institutes/industries. - Helps the students to answer the questions with confidence in competitive examination and also in PhD interviews. - Gain enough knowledge to propose research ideas with guidance from the concerned subject teacher. - Develop practical skills along with their theory components, which helps in their Final year Project work and in research programmes when selected for various positions in both academic institutions and R & D programmes of industries. - Develop entrepreneurial skills with the help of skill-based courses and alumni interaction. - Effective communication and interactive skills developed for teaching the subject at graduate and postgraduate levels. - Overall goal is reached towards Professional Competence.

-COURSE STRUCTURE (Choice Based Credit System) Master of Science (Five Year Integrated) in Molecular Biology
+COURSE STRUCTURE (Choice Based Credit System) Master of Science (Five Year Integrated) in Molecular Biology (Theory and Practical papers from first to tenth Semester) (10 semesters) (Effective from 2011-12)All modifications done (2011-2012 to 2019-20120) consolidated: 2019-20

 Sl.
-No Paper Title of the Paper L Т P Credits
+No Paper Code Title of the Paper L T P Credits

-Code

 I SEMESTER

 1 MBA110 General Botany 4 0 2 06

 2 MBA120 General Zoology 4 0 2 06

 3 MBA130 Mathematics for Biologists 3 0 0 03

 4 MBA140 Constitution of India 3 0 0 03

 5 MBA150 Communication Skills-1 1 1 0 02

 Total 20

 II SEMESTER

 6 MBB110 General & Inorganic Chemistry 4 0 1 05

 7 MBB120 Physical Chemistry 4 0 1 05

 8 MBB130 Physics 4 0 1 05

 9 MBB140 Environmental Studies 3 0 0 03

 10 MBB150 Communication Skills-2 1 1 0 02

 Total 20

 III SEMESTER